napiorkowskimarcin/416_kik/README.md

 ## Hello

-- Important - created on php 8.0
+- Important - created on php 8.0 -
+- For now - create first game in db maually.

 - Arrange .env to your username and password